Primary hyperparathyroidism is state of high levels of parathyroid hormone due to unregulated overproduction of parathyroid hormone.

-As the surgical recommendation for majority of the patient remains complete parathyroid exploration with resection of all involved glands, imaging studies may be unnecessary.
+As the surgical recommendation for the majority of the patient remains complete parathyroid exploration with resection of all involved glands, imaging studies may be unnecessary.

 In patients with recurrent or persistent hyperparathyroidism after a previous surgical exploration, an imaging to localize involved glands is definitely indicated.

 Radiolabeled sestamibi is also a widely used technique.
 It is uptaken by all thyroid and parathyroid glands but persists in abnormal parathyroid tissue.
 Therefore, on delayed images, an abnormal parathyroid is seen as a persistent focus of activity.
-But this investigation is not sensitive in case of multiglandular disease.
+But this investigation is not sensitive in case of a multiglandular disease.

-CT scanning and magnetic resonance imaging are have also been used also to locate abnormal parathyroid glands.
+CT scanning and magnetic resonance imaging have also been used also to locate abnormal parathyroid glands.
 While CT is not that sensitive, MRI can be useful, particularly in cases of recurrent or persistent disease and in ectopic locations

 Early findings consist only of generalized deossification.
 The trabeculae become thinned, transverse trabeculae disappear, and cortices are narrowed.